myflashlab/LocalNotification-ANE/README.md

 // this is the first thing you should do to initialize the notification ANE Notification.init();

+// channels are required on Android only if(Notification.OS == Notification.ANDROID)
+{
+	// create a new channel with a unique id var channel:NotificationChannel = new NotificationChannel("myChannelId", "channel name");

+	// set the channel properties
+	channel.description = "channel description";

+	// finally register the channel.
+	Notification.registerChannel(channel);
+}

 // Start listening to this event as soon as possible.
 If your app opens because of the notification has been
 // touched from the status bar, this listener will be called to let you know about it.
 Notification.listener.addEventListener(NotificationEvents.NOTIFICATION_INVOKED, onNotifiInvoked);